Zashas/Thesis-SRv6-BPF/README.md

 # Thesis-SRv6-BPF
 Code written for my master's thesis on End.BPF, an interface for programmable IPv6 Segment Routing network functions.
+The full manuscript, including the architecture and performance evaluations of End.BPF and of the three use-cases released in this repository, is available in [Thesis.pdf](Thesis.pdf).

 This repository contains: